 Navjot Sidhu bats for 300 units of free electricity, 24-hour power supply in Punjab

-Chandigarh: Jul 4 (PTI) Amid a power crisis in Punjab, Congress leader Navjot Singh Sidhu on Sunday pitched for providing up to 300 units of free electricity and round-the-clock power supply to consumers in the state.
+Chandigarh: Amid a power crisis in Punjab, Congress leader Navjot Singh Sidhu on Sunday pitched for providing up to 300 units of free electricity and round-the-clock power supply to consumers in the state.

 Sidhu also said that domestic and industrial consumers should be given electricity at cheaper rates.